o3de/o3de.org/content/docs/user-guide/features/gems/reference/gestures.md

 ---
-description: ' Enable the Gestures gem for your game project to detect common gesture-based input actions in Amazon Lumberyard. '
+description: ' Enable the Gestures gem for your game project to detect common gesture-based input actions in Open 3D Engine. '
 title: Gestures Gem
 ---
 # Gestures Gem {#gems-system-gem-gestures}